-David Attis is a Practice Manager with the Education Advisory Board.
-His studies have explored managing large-scale multidisciplinary research, internationalization strategies in higher education, maximizing space utilization on campus, and the future of doctoral education.
+David Attis is the managing director of strategic research with EAB.
+His studies have explored data-driven decision-making in higher education, academic program performance metrics, university budget models, managing large-scale multidisciplinary research, internationalization strategies in higher education, maximizing space utilization on campus, and the future of doctoral education.

 Dr. Attis also spent time as a management consultant for A.T.
 Kearney, both in their general consulting practice and in their global business policy council.
 His work included business turnarounds, strategy consulting, information systems implementation, global risk assessments, economic development, and policy analysis.

 Dr. Attis holds a PhD in the history of science from Princeton University and a bachelor’s degree in physics from the University of Chicago.
-His doctoral thesis explored the history of mathematics in Ireland from the surveyors of the seventeenth century through the Celtic Tiger economy of the 1990s.
+His book, Mathematics and the Making of Modern Ireland: Trinity College Dublin from Cromwell to the Celtic Tiger, was published by Docent Press in Fall of 2014.